- Intro to Yarn

 Tools eventually converge to a set of features that keeps them on the same level to stay relevant, so we’ll likely see those features in npm in the future - competition is nice for us users.

-While there is a joke around about installing Yarn with npm (
+While you can install Yarn with npm (

 npm install -g yarn), it’s not recommended by the Yarn team.